saehun/react-functional-modal/README.md

 hide(); // do nothing
 ```

-If you specified the key, you can close it:
+If you specified the key, you can explicitly close it:
 ``` jsx
 show(<Modal />, { key: "1234" });
 hide("1234");